lhtin/You-Dont-Know-JS/scope & closures/ch5.md

 We arrive at this point with hopefully a very healthy, solid understanding of how scope works.

-We turn our attention to an incredibly important, but persistently elusive, *almost mythological*, part of the language: **closure**.
-If you have followed our discussion of lexical scope thus far, the payoff is that closure is going to be, largely, anticlimactic, almost self-obvious. *There's a man behind the wizard's curtain, and we're about to see him*.
+We turn our attention to an incredibly important, but persistently __elusive__(难以理解的), *almost __mythological__(错误的)*, part of the language: **closure**.
+If you have followed our discussion of lexical scope thus far, the payoff is that closure is going to be, largely, __anticlimactic__(失望), almost self-obvious. *There's a man behind the wizard's curtain, and we're about to see him*.
 No, his name is not Crockford!

 If however you have nagging questions about lexical scope, now would be a good time to go back and review Chapter 2 before proceeding.

 ## Enlightenment

-For those who are somewhat experienced in JavaScript, but have perhaps never fully grasped the concept of closures, *understanding closure* can seem like a special nirvana that one must strive and sacrifice to attain.
+For those who are somewhat experienced in JavaScript, but have perhaps never fully grasped the concept of closures, *understanding closure* can seem like a special nirvana that one must __strive__(竭尽全力) and __sacrifice to attain__(重新认识).

-I recall years back when I had a firm grasp on JavaScript, but had no idea what closure was.
+I recall years back when I had a firm __grasp on__(对...的理解) JavaScript, but had no idea what closure was.
 The hint that there was *this other side* to the language, one which promised even more capability than I already possessed, teased and taunted me.
 I remember reading through the source code of early frameworks trying to understand how it actually worked.
 I remember the first time something of the "module pattern" began to emerge in my mind.
 I remember the *a-ha!* moments quite vividly.

-What I didn't know back then, what took me years to understand, and what I hope to impart to you presently, is this secret: **closure is all around you in JavaScript, you just have to recognize and embrace it.** Closures are not a special opt-in tool that you must learn new syntax and patterns for.
-No, closures are not even a weapon that you must learn to wield and master as Luke trained in The Force.
+What I didn't know back then, what took me years to understand, and what I hope to __impart__(传授) to you presently, is this secret: **closure is all around you in JavaScript, you just have to recognize and __embrace__(accept) it.** Closures are not a special opt-in tool that you must learn new syntax and patterns for.
+No, closures are not even a __weapon__(武器) that you must learn to __wield__ and master as Luke trained in The Force.

 Closures happen as a result of writing code that relies on lexical scope.
 They just happen.
 You do not even really have to intentionally create closures to take advantage of them.
 Closures are created and used for you all over your code.
-What you are *missing* is the proper mental context to recognize, embrace, and leverage closures for your own will.
+What you are *missing* is the proper mental context to recognize, embrace, and __leverage__(use) closures for your own will.

 The enlightenment moment should be: **oh, closures are already occurring all over my code, I can finally *see* them now.** Understanding closures is like when Neo sees the Matrix for the first time.

 ## Nitty Gritty

-OK, enough hyperbole and shameless movie references.
+OK, enough __hyperbole__(吹牛) and shameless movie references.

 Here's a down-n-dirty definition of what you need to know to understand and recognize closures: